What is the Nord Stream 2 pipeline, and why is it generating controversy?

 “We view it as a Kremlin geopolitical project that is intended to expand Russia’s influence over Europe’s energy resources and to circumvent Ukraine,” Price said.
 “We have made no bones about the fact that it is a bad deal for Germany, it is a bad deal for Ukraine and for Europe more broadly.”

-The United States previously imposed sanctions on entities and vessels connected with the pipeline, including on the Fortuna pipe laying vessel, which was set to build one line of the link, in January.
-The 19 sanctions imposed by Biden compares with sanctions on only two targets during the Trump administration, Price added.
+The United States previously imposed sanctions on entities and vessels connected with the pipeline, including on the Fortuna pipe-laying vessel, which was set to build one line of the link, in January.
+The 19 sanctions imposed by Biden compare with sanctions on only two targets during the Trump administration, Price added.

 But in a move that angered nations and lawmakers opposing the pipeline, the Biden administration waived those sanctions in May.
 Price reiterated Tuesday that it is nonsensical to impose sanctions on allies for a nearly completed project.
 In addition, the sanction waivers align with Biden’s commitment to rebuild relations with European allies, the spokesman said.

-Instead, the United States wanted to “create space for diplomacy” to address potential energy security risks with Germany, Ukraine and other European partners.
+Instead, he said, the waivers “created space for diplomacy” to address potential energy security risks with Germany, Ukraine and other European partners.

+Biden’s deal with Germany allowing the project to proceed drew criticism from U.S. lawmakers who are hawkish on Russia.

 How far along is it?

 Despite all the tumult and fears, construction of the gas pipeline is almost complete.
-Upon assuming office, Biden’s administration inherited a pipeline that was over 90 percent complete — a point repeatedly stressed by his administration when defending the decision to move forward with the project.
-The Nord Stream 2 is now 98 percent finished.
+Upon assuming office, Biden’s administration inherited a pipeline that was more than 90 percent complete — a point repeatedly stressed by his administration when defending the decision to move forward with the project.
+Nord Stream 2 is now 98 percent finished.

 Estimates for when the pipeline would become operational have repeatedly been postponed.
-U.S. sanctions forced contractors to halt pipe laying vessels with only 99 miles left to go in 2019, and construction resumed in December.
+U.S. sanctions forced contractors to halt pipe-laying vessels with only 99 miles left to go in 2019, and construction resumed in December.